Recov-Vision: Linking Street View Imagery and Vision-Language Models for Post-Disaster Recovery: Introduction

 \subsection{Research objectives and significance}

-This work seeks to develop a street-level, language-guided framework for post-disaster building occupancy assessment that combines street-level imaging, automated facade rectification, and vision-language reasoning to produce parcel-level occupancy labels and recovery trajectories.
-Our objective is to develop a reproducible street-level pipeline that combines facade rectification, VLM attribute extraction, and conservative reasoning to monitor parcel-level occupancy change across repeat visits.
-This objective set emphasizes operational reproducibility, interpretable intermediate evidence, and statistically grounded temporal and spatial evaluation for recovery monitoring.
+This work develops a street-level, language-guided framework for post-disaster building occupancy assessment.
+We combine panoramic imaging, automated facade rectification, and vision-language reasoning to produce parcel-level occupancy labels and recovery trajectories.

+The primary objective is to create a reproducible pipeline that transforms raw street-level video into auditable occupancy decisions.
+Unlike "black box" end-to-end classifiers, our approach emphasizes intermediate evidence (facade rectification, attribute extraction) and conservative reasoning to monitor parcel-level change across repeat visits.

-The study's significance is twofold: measurement fidelity and operational targeting.
-First, across two field campaigns, the two-stage strategy improves recall with numerically higher F1/$\kappa$ than the one-stage baseline and, crucially, reproduces the ground-truth net recovery of +14 (23 recovered/9 deteriorated) while the baseline overstates recovery to +18.
-This means the pipeline not only classifies well per visit but also yields more credible recovery metrics---the numbers decision-makers actually act on.
-Second, spatial diagnostics show significant clustering in occupancy states and residual errors (global Moran's \textit{I}), and the accuracy map pinpoints pockets for targeted QA/QC and field tasking rather than diffuse review.
-In practice, this converts raw video into parcel-level labels, change classes, and where-to-look-next cues, advancing a modular, privacy-aware workflow (public right-of-way capture with face/license-plate blurring) that agencies can defend and adapt as models improve.
+The significance of this study lies in two areas: measurement fidelity and operational targeting.
+By employing a two-stage reasoning strategy, the pipeline improves recall and accurately reproduces ground-truth net recovery rates, whereas standard baselines tend to overstate recovery.
+This yields credible metrics that decision-makers can act on.
+Spatial diagnostics reveal significant clustering in occupancy states and residual errors.
+By generating accuracy maps, the framework allows agencies to pinpoint pockets for targeted quality assurance and quality control (QA/QC) and field tasking rather than relying on diffuse, random reviews.